is now available! Read about the new features and fixes from November.

 You can use IntelliSense while setting workbench.colorCustomizations values or, for a list of all customizable colors, see the Theme Color Reference.

-To customize a specific theme only, use the following syntax:
+To make customizations to a specific theme, use the following syntax:

 "workbench.colorCustomizations": {